Kakamotobi/Learned/Backend/Node/02-Modules-and-NPM.md

 - [Example - Language Guesser](#example---language-guesser)

 ## Node Modules
+- By default, we cannot share variables, etc. between files.
+- Hence, we need to use Node Modules.
+- **Files get required just once in the lifecycle of a project.**
+  - If file is required again, we get whatever is inside of the *Require Cache*.

 ### `module.exports` and `require("")`
 #### `module.exports` (shorthand: `exports`)
 - An empty object that we add methods and properties onto that we then explicitly export.